Sonic Advance 3

 Sonic Advance 3 (ソニック アドバンス３) is the third game in the Sonic Advance series released for the Game Boy Advance.
 Unlike the first two games in the series, Sonic Advance 3 features the ability to play two characters in a partner setting.
 The Tiny Chao Garden mode from the previous Sonic Advance games has been removed and the Chao Playground has been put in its place.

 The game focuses on Dr. Eggman's newest creation, Gemerl, as he co-pilots all of Eggman's vehicles and is an extra final boss if the player collects all the Chaos Emeralds in the game.
-G-merl's design and name are a direct reference to the robot Emerl whom was a main character in Sonic Battle.
-Sega of Japans website actually mentions he was built from the scrap parts of Emerl.
+G-merl's design and name are a direct reference to the robot Emerl whom was a playable character in Sonic Battle.

 This is the very last game to use the original English Sonic voice actors before they were changed to the 4Kids English (Sonic X) cast.
 It also contains the last voice acting work done by Deem Bristow before he passed away.